7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Well, without further ado, let’s get into it!

-Something big to avoid, is focusing the core of your copy on *you*.
+Something big to avoid is focusing the core of your copy on *you*.
 Or rather, how amazing your business is, or how qualified you are, instead of directing the focus on your target audience.

 While yes, you know your business is amazing, you’re proud, and want to tell the world all about it.
 I don't blame you!
 But there’s a right and a wrong way to do this...

-When writing about your business, along with your products or services, you need to know exactly who your target audience is.
-Then, put yourself in their shoes and mindset.
+When writing about your business and your products/services, you need to know exactly who your target audience is.

-Ask yourself these question:
+Before you begin writing, ask yourself these question:

 You get the idea.
 Your words should be speaking the language of your target audience.